Safety Recall Z11 – HV Battery – 2017-2018 Chrysler Pacifica Plug-In Hybrid Electric Vehicles (PHEV)

 New Safety Recall Advanced Communication – Z11

-FCA US LLC (FCA US) has announced a safety recall on certain 2017 and 2018 Model Year (RU) ChryslereBay Pacifica vehicles equipped with a 3.6L PHEV Hybrid Engine.
+FCA US LLC (FCA US) has announced a safety recall on certain 2017 and 2018 Model Year (RU) ChryslereBay logo Pacifica vehicles equipped with a 3.6L PHEV Hybrid Engine.

 REASON FOR THIS SAFETY RECALL